-So if you’re ready to start something new, something different, something positive—do it.
-Block out the noise and do it.
-You will find the right ones will jump on for the ride.
-The right ones will surface and they will find you…they always do.
+So if you’re ready to start SUM-thing new, SUM-thing different, SUM-thing positive—do it.
+Block out the noise and DO IT.
+You will find the good ones will jump on for the ride.
+The right ones will surface and they WILL find you…they always do.

 Thank you for being a part of our ride!